 Your Virgin Media hub lights are probably not something that you have given much thought to before, and we hope that this resource has helped in some way to get you more familiar with diagnosing and fixing your own hub issues.

-This is meant to be a singular source for a quick look at what could be wrong with your hub .
-If you still don’t come right with your internet after finding out about your specific lighting configuration on your router then you can contact Virgin Media and have them look into it further.
+This is meant to be a singular source for a quick look at what could be wrong with your hub.
+If you still don’t come right with your internet after finding out about the specific lighting configuration on your router, then you can contact Virgin Media and have them look into it further.

-If you would like to learn more about what a replacement router should have in terms of features and functionality then be sure to read our Virgin Media replacement router article here.
+If you want to learn more about what a replacement router should have in terms of features and functionality, read our Virgin Media replacement router article here.

 What do the lights mean on Virgin hub 4?